Overview

 | Total | $0.021684 and rounded to $0.02 |

-Refund During Seasoning Period
+Refund During Hold Period

-Refund During Seasoning Period
+Refund During Hold Period

 original_transaction_id, the associated receivable is reversed, and the client is not required to repay the amount.- (Prior to T) There was outstanding principal on John’s account (

-outstanding_principal= $10) - (T = Loan Origination Date) There was a $20 card transaction on John’s Balance
+outstanding_principal= $10) - (T = Loan Origination Date) A $20 card transaction occurs on John’s Balance

 client_transaction_id=txn_1type=disbursementtransfer_type=cardsettlement_date=2025-03-31

-- (T+Business Day 1 = Tuesday) Client sends refunds the $20 transaction.
+- (T+Business Day 1 = Tuesday) Client refunds the $20 transaction.

 client_transaction_id=txn_2type=refundtransfer_type=cardsettlement_date=2025-04-01original_transaction_id=txn_1

-- (T+Business Day 1 = Tuesday) Client sends refunds the $20 transaction.
+- (T+Business Day 1 = Tuesday) Client refunds the $20 transaction.

 | Field | Value |